Zachary-Holden-Evraz/New_merge/Read_me.txt

 Update 6/7/23:
+- This script is only functional for years 2016+.
+Previous years have completely different formatting and naming schemes, making this script unable to find what it needs.
 - The program is functional, though there may still be small errors I overlooked.
 Keep an eye on the box that shows the lines of code in case errors appear.
 If an error appears, the program may stop.
 - The formatting portion of the script takes a long time because it has to evaluate if a row is empty to